sparkflows/sparkflows-docs/docs/user-guide/connectors/mysql.rst

 MySQL
 =====

-Fire Insights provides ReadJDBC and WriteJDBC processors for reading from and writing to MySQL.
+Sparkflows provides ReadJDBC and WriteJDBC processors for reading from and writing to MySQL.

 Below are the steps for it: